deficollective/defiscan/src/content/protocols/morpho.md

 ## Upgradeability

 The Morpho (markets) protocol and Morpho Vaults are non-upgradeable.
-No permissions exist in the Morpho protocol that could affect users' funds and unclaimed yield or could otherwise result in non-expected protocol performance.
+No permissions exist in the Morpho protocol that could affect _users' funds and unclaimed yield_ or could otherwise result in non-expected protocol performance.
 Permissions in Morpho Vaults are owned by the vault creators themselves, aka _Curators_, and thus are not centralized under Morpho governance.

 A team multisig, [morpho.eth](#security-council), is able to activate a fee switch and enable new LTV tiers and interest rate models.
 These permissions can only affect newly created markets with fees enforced in a fixed range.

-The [morpho.eth](#security-council) multisig is further in control of the `MORPHO` token and it's upgradeability and minting features. `MORPHO` upgrades or minting can directly impact distributed rewards in the system and thus result in the loss of unclaimed yield.
+The [morpho.eth](#security-council) multisig is further in control of the `MORPHO` token and it's upgradeability and minting features. `MORPHO` upgrades or minting can directly impact distributed rewards in the system and thus result in the _loss of unclaimed yield_.
 Thus the _Upgradeability Risk Score_ is _Medium_.

 > Upgradeability score: Medium